defenseunicorns/uds-aws-ci-k3d/README.md

 # uds-aws-ci-k3d

-This repository contains code for the infrastructure to be used to spin up ephemeral k3d clusters in AWS for DUBBD CI.
+This repository contains code for the infrastructure used to spin up ephemeral k3d clusters in AWS for DUBBD CI.

 ## Amazon Machine Image (AMI)

 - The code for the AMI is in the `packer/` directory

-- An AMI is built and pushed to the CI AWS account in the `.github/workflows/ami-build.yml` workflow
+- An AMI is built and pushed to the CI AWS account in the `.github/workflows/test-k3d-infra.yml` workflow

-- The AMI is rebuilt nightly to ensure the tools and dependencies stay updated

 - The AMI is using Ubuntu 22.04 as the base OS, and has the following tools installed:
   - docker